Home » The Climbing Methods » Hitch Climbing Method

 Related Climbing Systems

 Several Climbing Systems can be used to execute a Hitch Climb, and some support other climbing methods.
-Consider your long-term goals before deciding which to build.
+Consider your long-term goals before building a system dedicated to Hitch Climbing.

 Footloop Considerations